Effective Monday, March 30, the skating rink will open daily at 4:30 p.m.

 Authentic Quebec cuisine that blends traditional and contemporary is a pretty rare find in the city.
 Under the direction of chef Xavier Dahan, Bivouac serves up boreal gastronomy with sheer inventiveness.
 Seafood and wild meats are presented in a warm, elegant atmosphere, where terroir meets innovation.
 Bonus: the restaurant has one of the most beautiful terraces in the Quartier and offers a breathtaking view.

-Describing itself as a “gourmet food hall”, Le Central makes Montreal gastronomy accessible to everyone by bringing together in one huge space a wide range of restaurants reflecting the diversity of the local scene.
-From oysters and pizzas to healthy bowls and decadent charcuterie platters, this is diversity to the nth degree.
-People come here to make culinary discoveries in a chic and lively atmosphere.
+A true gastronomic hall, Le Central makes Montreal cuisine accessible by bringing together a variety of restaurants reflecting local flavors.
+From oysters and pizzas to healthy bowls and generous charcuterie boards, the choices are abundant.
+The space encourages culinary exploration in a lively and refined atmosphere.

 For a bite to eat that will satisfy the tastes of the whole family or a bunch of friends, could be better than what’s on offer on the lower level of Complexe Desjardins?
 The food court was refurbished in 2020 and is now home to some twenty affordable fast-food restaurants.
 Sandwiches, fast-food classics, Chinese noodles and Thai dishes, grilled meats, pastas and pizzas, healthy bowls and veggie delights—there's something for everyone.